Giant cuttlefish: Hydrocarbon pollution

 In 1984, before the spawning grounds were discovered, Santos built a hydrocarbon processing plant at adjoining Port Bonython.
 Some concern exists over the possible impact of the plant on the cuttlefish population and two major contamination events have happened at the associated port and refinery.
 Santos denies that groundwater contamination detected in the late 2000s spread off-site, but the SA EPA said hydrocarbons had migrated through the rock strata beyond the plant and the barrier trench built by Santos.
 Santos now provides funding for cuttlefish research.
 The other incident was the 1992 Port Bonython oil spill, whereby 300 tonnes of bunker C crude oil spilled into the sea after a tugboat pierced its hull during berthing.
-The effects of these events on the local population of S. apama are unknown.
+The effects of these events on the local population of A. apama are unknown.